-The two most important components of emotional intelligence are the ability to manage emotions, and empathy.
+The two most important components of emotional intelligence are the ability to manage emotions, and empathy for others.
 Let's talk first about emotional self-regulation.

 In addition to emotional self-regulation, empathy is the other major component of emotional intelligence.
 Empathy is the ability to feel things from someone else's perspective.
 A certain amount of empathy is innate, in that our mirror neurons automatically tune us into what someone else is expressing.
 But that can get in the way of a very sensitive kid, who feels the agitation and upset of every kid on the playground and doesn't know how to manage it all.
 The way kids learn to manage those feelings is by having their own feelings met with empathy.
-That gives them the neural pathways, the calmness, the language to understand what all these overwhelming feelings are about.
-So empathy is a two-edged sword for a kid like your daughter, and she especially needs your empathy to help her cope.
+That teaches them that emotions are not an emergency and keeps them from going into a state of alarm in response to other people's emotions.
+So sensitive children especially need our empathy to help them cope.

-Finally, emotional intelligence can be helped along by how you relate to your daughter.
+Finally, emotional intelligence can be helped along by how you manage discipline.
 Since four year olds are experimenting with power, it's important not to use discipline that derives from our power over them.
+If we order our child around, we are modeling bossiness.
+If we resort to force, we are modeling bullying.
 There's a long answer on my website to another mom of a four year old about how to help him develop both emotional intelligence and social skills that I think will be of great value to you, click here to read.

-As you can see from that letter, some social skills come from developing emotional intelligence, and some you can work on directly with your daughter.
+Some social skills come from developing emotional intelligence, and some you can work on by playing with your daughter.
 But it is also extremely helpful to be present with your daughter so that as she plays with another child, you can intervene BEFORE things get explosive, to model and teach problem-solving.
-So if you can set up one on one playdates and stay close to monitor the situation, you can really help your daughter learn that such situations can be managed.
+So if you can set up one-on-one playdates and stay close to monitor the situation, you can really help your daughter learn that such situations can be managed without drama.

 Don't be afraid to step in.
 Get right down on the floor and help your daughter and her friend sort out their difficulties.
 Here's an example of how to do that (written for siblings, but applicable with peers as well): How To Intervene When Siblings Fight.
 All four year olds need this kind of help to learn social skills, but some more than others.

 Three to six months is probably enough time for you to see a real change in your daughter by using these strategies.
-She will still be super-sensitive and easily overwhelmed by social situations, but she should feel more inner balance.
-If you don't see real change by then, it would be a signal that you need some outside help.
-(For instance, there is some possibility, although it is slight, that she is on the ASD spectrum, and needs professional help to learn social skills.
+She will still be super-sensitive and easily overwhelmed by social situations, but she should feel less threatened by social interaction and should therefore begin handling it more gracefully.
+If you don't see real change by then, it would be a signal that you need some outside support.
+For instance, there is some possibility, although it is slight, that she is on the ASD spectrum, and needs professional help to learn social skills.
 It is also possible that she is struggling with anxiety or sensory issues that are creating extra challenges.
-So if you don't get traction on this issue in the next few months, please don't hesitate to get outside support.)
+So if you don't get traction on this issue in the next few months, please don't hesitate to get outside support.